-III.
-PROGRESS TOWARD THE DEGREE A. DOCTORAL DEGREE WHAT WE EXPECT FROM STUDENTS Throughout your career as a PhD student, you will be expected to maintain normal progress toward the degree.
+WHAT WE EXPECT FROM STUDENTS Throughout your career as a PhD student, you will be expected to maintain normal progress toward the degree.
 "Normal progress" means that you are moving through the series of steps necessary to obtain a PhD degree at a reasonable pace, and at the level of performance we require of all our doctoral students.
-These steps are outlined below, and described in detail in the following sections. - Maintenance of a 3.0 grade point average in all formal coursework (100- and 200- level courses); reasonable progress in completing required coursework. - Selection of a permanent advisor by the end of the first year. - Completion of the Departmental Written Qualifying Examinations (DWQE part I and II) by the end of your first year in residence (details below). - Completion of the Doctoral Oral Examination and advancement to candidacy, preferably by end of 2nd year but no later than the end of the Winter Quarter of your third year of graduate study (details below). - Students will lose fellowship support and access to departmental grants if they have not passed the oral exam and advanced to candidacy by the end of the Winter Quarter of their third year. - Failure to maintain these standards, as determined by the Graduate Adviser, may lead to dismissal from the program.
+These steps are outlined below, and described in detail in the following sections. - Maintenance of a 3.0 grade point average in all formal coursework (200- level courses); reasonable progress in completing required coursework. - Selection of a permanent advisor by the end of the first year. - Completion of the Departmental Written Qualifying Examinations (DWQE part I and II) by the end of your first year in residence (details below). - Completion of the Doctoral Oral Examination and advancement to candidacy, preferably by end of 2nd year but no later than the end of the Winter Quarter of your third year of graduate study (details below). - Students will be considered ineligible for departmental funding if they have not passed the oral exam by the start of their second year and advanced to candidacy by the end of the Winter Quarter of their third year. - Failure to maintain these standards, as determined by the Graduate Adviser, may lead to dismissal from the program.
 DEGREE TIMELINE This timeline includes all mandatory program requirements, with suggested benchmarks in italics.